Adipurush

 Adipurush (Note: While Adipurush literally translates to "first man", Raut interprets it as "best man" in the context of the film.) is a 2023 Indian mythological action film inspired by the Hindu epic Ramayana.
 The film is directed and co-written by Om Raut, and produced by T-Series and Retrophiles.
 Produced in Bollywood, the film was shot simultaneously in Hindi and Telugu.
 The film features Prabhas, Saif Ali Khan, Kriti Sanon, Sunny Singh, and Devdutta Nage.

 The film was announced in August 2020, through an official motion poster.
 Principal photography, which took place primarily in Mumbai, commenced in February 2021 and ended in November 2021.
 The film's music is composed by Ajay–Atul and Sachet-Parampara.
 Adipurush is budgeted at ₹500 crore-₹700 crore and became one of the most expensive Indian films.

 Adipurush was released on 16 June 2023.
 It was heavily panned by critics and audiences alike, who criticised the film's screenplay, dialogues and visuals.
-It emerged as a box office bomb.
+It emerged as a box office bomb, though it became the second-highest grossing Telugu film of 2023.

 Plot

-Thousands of years ago, the rakshasa king of Lanka, Lankesh, obtained a boon from Brahma, the god of creation, with which he cannot be slain by the gods or demons during the day or night, thus making him essentially invincible.
-Elsewhere, many years afterwards in the kingdom of Ayodhya, King Dashratha of Kosala, exiles his son, Raghava for 14 years to fulfil his promise to his wife, Kaikeyi, Raghava's stepmother, that their son, Bharat, would ascend the throne.
-Raghava accepts the exile and leaves for the wilderness in the forests of Panchavati, near the river Godavari, alongside his wife, Janaki, and brother, Shesh.
+Thousands of years ago, Lankesh, the demon king of Lanka, obtains a divine boon from Brahma, the creator god, rendering him completely invincible against gods and demons alike, and immune to death during both day and night.
+Many years later in the kingdom of Ayodhya, King Dashratha is compelled to exile his eldest son, Raghava, for fourteen years to honor a vow made to his wife, Kaikeyi, ensuring her son Bharat ascends the throne.
+Raghava peacefully accepts the decree and retreats into the wilderness of the Panchavati forest near the Godavari River, accompanied by his virtuous wife, Janaki, and his fiercely loyal brother, Shesh.

-Lankesh's sister, the rakshasi Shurpanakha, tries to seduce Raghava into marrying her and attempts to take Janaki's life, but after a failed attempt, she ends up with a lopped-off nose.
-Upon hearing of his sister's humiliation, he sends one of his henchman, Maricha, disguised as a golden deer, to distract both Raghava and Shesh.
-Lankesh proceeds to abduct Janaki, after hearing of her beauty from Shurpanakha.
-Raghava and Shesh set out to free and rescue Janaki.
-On the way, they encountered Shabari who led them to Mount Rishyamukha.
-With the help of the Vanara king, Sugriva, his aides, Jambavan, Angad, and Bajrang, along with the Vanarasena.
-Raghava asks Bajrang to go to Lanka and instil confidence in Janaki, of his eventual arrival to Lanka.
-He flies to Lanka and lets Janaki know of her impending rescue.
-However, he is captured by Lankesh's son, Indrajit.
-His tail is set ablaze by him, but Bajrang proceeds to fly and destroy a portion of Lanka, before flying back to Raghava and the vanarasena.